Sentosa Musical Fountain: Rise of the Merlion

 "Rise of the Merlion" is considered the first show to use laser animation and graphics at the 'Musical Fountain'.
 The show gave a fictional History of Singapore that included the outcome of the Merlion (country mascot).
 In 1994 the show's lighting was improved by Laservision Mega Media Pty Ltd, before the show was shut down a year later.
-This show was return in 2000-2002 to fill the gap during the upgrade for the upcoming Magical Sentosa Show that will debut on 2002.
+This show returned for a brief period between 2000 and 2002 to fill the gap during the upgrade for the upcoming Magical Sentosa Show that would debut in 2002.